-Subject: CR 102 for Implementation of 2020 Legislation - E2SSB 5549
+Subject: Supplemental CR 102 for Implementation of 2020 Legislation -

-(Distilleries).
+E2SSB 5549 (Distilleries).

-The Policy and Rules Coordinator requests approval to file a rule proposal (CR 102) for the rule making described in the CR 102 Memorandum attached to this order and presented at the Board meeting on December 23, 2020.
+The Policy and Rules Coordinator requests approval to file a supplemental rule proposal (CR 102) for the rule making described in the CR 102 Memorandum attached to this order and presented at the Board meeting on March 17, 2021.